Automattic/kue/Readme.md

 ### Job Priority

-To specify the priority of a job, simply invoke the `priority()` method with a number, or priority name, which is mapped to a number.
+To specify the priority of a job, simply invoke the `priority()` method with a number (the lower the number the higher the priority), or priority name, which is mapped to a number.

 ```js
 queue.create('email', {